dutu/poloniex-api-node/README.md

 [![Build Status](https://travis-ci.org/dutu/poloniex-api-node.svg?branch=master)](https://travis-ci.org/dutu/poloniex-api-node) [![Dependency Status](https://dependencyci.com/github/dutu/poloniex-api-node/badge)](https://dependencyci.com/github/dutu/poloniex-api-node)

-**poloniex-api-node** is a simple node.js wrapper for Poloniex REST and WebSocket (push) API.
+**poloniex-api-node** is a simple node.js wrapper for Poloniex REST and WebSocket API.

 REST API supports both Callback and Promise.

-WebSocket API supports both the WAMP protocol (v1), and also Poloniex new WebSocket API (v2).
+WebSocket API supports both the WAMP protocol (v1) and the new WebSocket API (v2).

+> The legacy WAMP push API (v1) is currently the WebSocket API officially documented.
+Lately, it is not stable and Poloniex servers are not handling the API properly due high load.
+>
-> While the legacy WAMP API (v1) is still the one officially documented by Poloniex, the new WebSocket API (v2) is faster, more reliable (and internally used by Poloniex).
+> The new WebSocket API (v2) is not yet officially documented, however its functionality is much faster and reliable.
+WebSocket API (v2) is also internally used by Poloniex.

 ### Contents
 * [Install](#install)